joachim-gassen/ExPanDaR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Reduced the amount of data and the quality of the jpgs in the vognettes so that the total size of the source tar ball is below 5 MB
+* Reduced the amount of data and the quality of the jpegs in the vignettes so that the total size of the source tar ball is below 5 MB

 * Rewritten the DESCRIPTION file to avoid redundancies

 * Put all references to software in the DESCRIPTION file in single quotes

+* I did not add any paper references to the Description field as the package uses standard EDA methodology.